 Below you will find:

-In order to encourage carryover of progress, you will throw away all speech cards and practice saying R in sentences during structured games.
+In order to encourage carryover of progress, you will be throwing away all speech cards and practicing saying R in sentences while playing natural games!

 Visit R Sentence Level Games to get started

 Below you will find a copy of all the materials given throughout the R section.
-Refer back to this section for quick re-printing!
+Refer back to this section for quick printing!